-The European man of wisdom does not possess a wakeful heart, although he possesses a wakeful eye (Bazm-i-Iqbal, 1969: 510)
+The European man of wisdom does not possess a wakeful heart, although he possesses a wakeful eye

-Believe me, Europe to-day is the greatest hindrance in the way of man's ethical advancement (Iqbal, 1953: xii).
+Believe me, Europe to-day is the greatest hindrance in the way of man's ethical advancement $^{24}$

 Iqbal in his opinion on the Western culture felt that it deprives the European man of his vision and soul for a spiritual life.
 As such, Iqbal further ventured on to think that this modern European culture has lost its piety in the race for modernization.
-As a result, this loss of piety, has caused his soul, purity of conscience, high thinking and refined taste to disappear from his life.
+As a result, this loss of piety has caused his soul, purity of conscience, high thinking and refined taste to disappear from his life.
 In another place in his poetry, Iqbal made the following statement: